 Baked chicken leg quarters work equally well with sweet potatoes, parsnips, and fennel.
 Choose the freshest root vegetables available, and you won’t be disappointed.

 Increase the cooking time for even crisper chicken and more flavor.
 Unlike chicken breasts that can turn grainy when overcooked, baked chicken leg quarters taste better when slightly overcooked.
 Try cooking your chicken until it reaches an internal temperature of 180 degrees Fahrenheit.

-Looking for more great weeknight chicken recipes?
+Looking for more great weeknight chicken leg quarter recipes?

 Roasted Chicken Leg Quarters

 - 1 cup carrots cut into large pieces

 - 4 teaspoons chopped garlic